bontix-77/scRNAseq/Code/nf-scRNA/README.md

 ✅ RUN_seurat_cellType - perform cluster annotation using celldex

+✅ RUN_Seurat_pseudoBulk - aggregate the expression of cell in each sample and perform a pssudo bulk differential analysis using DESeq2

-🔜 more scanpy analysis coming soon
+🔜 more scanpy and Trajectory analysis coming soon

 ## 🧪 Running the Pipeline